remnrem/luna-doc/docs/ref/spindles-so.md

-We can also view the _m_-spindle density as a function of the estimated _m_-spindle frequency: i.e. these numbers will sum to the total `MSP_DENS` estimate (or close to it, as we only consider the fixed range of 8 to 16 Hz in 0.5 Hz bins, by default, when outputing this):
+We can also view the _m_-spindle density as a function of the estimated _m_-spindle frequency: i.e. these numbers will sum to the total `MSP_DENS` estimate (or close to it, as we only consider the fixed range of 8 to 16 Hz in 0.5 Hz bins, by default, when outputting this):

 ```